Juanjdurillo/intro_unix/processes/README.md

 * ignore the signal
 * finish its execution
 * resume its execution if stopped
-* call a specific function for dealing with that signal and afteward keep the execution
+* call a specific function for dealing with that signal and afterward keep the execution

 Every signal has associated a different integer number and a name, which typically starts with the prefix SIG.
 Signals are defined in the header `<signal.h>`.